 The Council is committed to an equal pay review, which is subject to agreement with the Trade Unions.
-The total cost is unknown at this stage and the timing of any payments would be subject to as and when claims occur.
+The total cost is unknown at this stage, however a reserve of £0.700m has been earmarked for this purpose.

 In 1992, Municipal Mutual Insurances Ltd (MMI) fell below the minimum regulatory solvency requirement and went into run off.
 The company's creditors entered into a Scheme of Arrangement whereby the company would continue to meet claims whilst ever it had sufficient funds to do so.
 However, if at any time the company were unable to meet claims, creditors would be liable for payment of 28% of total claims to date over a £0.050m threshold.